 Position Qualifications: Candidate must possess a High School Diploma or equivalent.
 Previous and verifiable supervisory experience is strongly recommended and sought for this position.
 Candidate must be able to model and lead a team of Direct Support Professionals.
 Candidate will also demonstrate/possess exceptional written and verbal communication skills.

-Position Salary: The Residential Supervisor position is an hourly position that starts at $20.25 per hour.**
+Pay: The Residential Supervisor position is an hourly position that starts at $21.25 per hour/$44,200 per year.**

 **There is an active sliding scale that awards .10 cents to the position start rate for every (1) one year of verifiable direct care experience.**